erwald/blog/posts/bayesian-modelling-of-simulated-data-from-the-kingdom-of-tamego.md

 }
 ```

 And finally we use the estimated inclusion probability, `omega`, to also estimate the population size `N`.
 This is made a little bit tricker because we want to define a different lower bound (the lower bound is the number of individuals known to be sighted in at least one of the observations, calculated with `recorded + census - both`) for each faction-region combination, which is not possible in Stan.
-Instead we have to calculate the number of additional individuals beyond the minimum amount (with a fixed lower bound of zero) & after that add the minimum amount to this estimate.
+Instead we have to calculate the number of additional individuals beyond the minimum amount (with a fixed lower bound of zero) and after that add the minimum amount to this estimate.

 ```stan
 generated quantities {